logiqai/logiqctl/docs/logiqctl_config_set-ui-credential.md

 ### Synopsis

-Sets the cluster credentials, a valid logiq cluster end point is also required for all the operations
+Sets the cluster ui credentials, a valid logiq cluster end point is also required for all the operations

 ```